111 Beginning French I

-This course proves an on-campus immersion experience for students interested in improving their oral language proficiency.
+This course provides an on-campus immersion experience for students interested in improving their oral language proficiency.
 Students engage in small and large group discussion, give individual and group oral presentations, and review grammar and registers of language.
-They also explore the notion of communication competence, learn to assess their oral language proficiency, and improve their effectiveness as oral communicators.
+They also explore the notions of communicative competence and oral proficiency in order to become more effective speakers.
 Taught in French.
-Prerequisite: French 232, 235, or equivalent; may be taken at any time during the French major.
-GE: FOL-F, ORC.
+Prerequisite: French 232, 235, or equivalent.
+Offered during Interim.
+Counts toward film studies concentration.

-This course provides students with intensive practice in various types of writing in French (e.g. summary, description, narration, letter-writing).
-Topics and model texts, including a selection of non0literary texts, are chosen by the instructor.
-Taught in French, the course involves discussion, writing, revising, and stresses advanced grammar review.
-Prerequisite: French 232, 235 or equivalent.
-GE: FOL-F.
+Students engage in intensive practice in various types of writing in French (e.g., summary, extended description, narration, and professional correspondence).
+Literary and non-literary texts provide topics and models.
+The course involves discussion, writing, and revising and stresses advanced grammar review.
+Taught in French.
+Prerequisite: French 232, 235, or equivalent.

-This course introduces students to reading, discussing, and writing about a variety of French literary texts, selected by the instructor.
-Taught in French, the course focuses on aspects of literary analysis, terminology, methodology, and on critical thinking and writing.
+Students read a variety of French literary texts.
+The course focuses on aspects of literary analysis, terminology, methodology, and literary history.
+Students develop critical skills through discussion and analytical writing.
+Taught in French.
 Prerequisite: French 232, 235, or equivalent.
-GE: FOL-F, ALS-L.

-Students study French-speaking regions of the world outside of France (North America, the Caribbean, Africa) through literature and other documents, and a selection of music and/or media.
-Readings, discussions, viewings, and oral assignments are organized around the exploration of specific topics or themes chosen by the instructor.
+Students explore French-speaking regions of the world outside France through the close reading, discussion, and analysis of literary and non-literary texts as well as other cultural artifacts.
+Readings, discussions, viewings, and written and oral assignments are organized around the exploration of specific topics or themes.
+May be repeated if geographical region is different.
 Taught in French.
 Prerequisite: minimum of one 250-level course (two recommended).
-GE: FOL-F.
+Counts towards Africa & the Americas concentration.

-Students examine a particular period or century through the reading of selected literary and non-literary works within their historical and cultural contexts.
-Taught in French, the course involves close reading, discussion, analysis, and interpretation of works.
-Sample topics include The Medieval Period, The Renaissance, Classicism and Baroque, The Eighteenth Century, Twentieth-Century Women, the Romantic Period, Contemporary French Literature.
+Students explore a particular period or century through examination of selected literary and non-literary works within their socio-historical and cultural contexts.
+Coursework includes discussion, analysis and interpretation of representative works.
+Sample topics: “19th-Century French Literature,” “La Belle Epoque,” and “20th-Century French Literature.”
+May be repeated if period is different.
+Taught in French.
 Prerequisite: minimum of one 250-level course (two recommended).
-GE: FOL-F.

-This course provides advanced language work and on-the-spot investigation of French culture, past and present, including theater, film, visual arts, the French court, the medieval cathedral, etc., through background readings and visits to important monuments.
+Students delve into advanced language work and on-the-spot investigation of French culture, past and present, including theater, film, visual arts, the French court, and the medieval cathedral through background readings and visits to important monuments.
 Students read, discuss, see, and critique plays ranging from the classical to the contemporary.
-Prerequisite: one French 250-level course.
-GE: FOL-F. Offered during Interim.
+Taught in French.
+Prerequisite: One French 250-level course (two recommended).
+Offered during Interim.